JannieI/canvas-workstation-V3/src/app/roadmap.md

     ---------------
     - what default permissions of a new DS
     - can we have the same private/public/access list as on a Dashboard?
-    - is it okay to share DS in EditMode and ViewMode?
     - make sure these permissions are respected within each Widget
     - make sure these respected in Delete DS